-…so the sun has slowly been showing its face these sides, and it’s got me feeling like indulging in some traditional cuisine that I usually savor when I’m back home or simply when I’m craving a nice treat from the motherland.
+So the sun has slowly been showing its face these sides, and it’s got me feeling like indulging in some soulfood,a dish that I usually savor when I’m back home or simply when I’m craving a nice treat from the motherland.

 Lately, I’ve been experimenting a little with this dish, and I think I’ve mastered (fit for my taste buds of course and hopefully yours) a healthy and textured way of cooking and enjoying my ”Garri and Okro soup dish.